 * All books are available at Fulton Street Books & Coffee.
 Support your local Black-owned and operated businesses! https://bookshop.org/shop/fultonstreet

 In Her Honor: Celebrating RBG's Contributions to Women's Rights

 Presented by Women of All Souls

-In Her Honor is a series of events celebrating Ruth Bader Ginsburg’s contributions toward women’s rights.
+In Her Honor was a series of events celebrating Ruth Bader Ginsburg’s contributions toward women’s rights.
 The monthly presentations by notable women, from our community and beyond, celebrate and inform us of the progress women have made toward equality, equity, and justice.

 September 14 – Women’s Progress in Politics – Watch on YouTube